 Motor losses depend on the motor type and efficiency category selected.
-IEC60034-30-1 defines the different efficiency classes from IE1 to IE4.
+IEC60034-30-1 defines the different efficiency classes from IE1 to IF4 iC2-Micro Frequency Converters are designed to fit a wide variety of installation locations.
+The units are available in different protection ratings, making them suitable for installation in cabinets, directly on machines, in dedicated control rooms, and freely installed.